From Big Bang to suck-squeeze-bang-blow and beyond

 Nothing known about this striking pic, but it’s clearly posed; not least because the photographer would have been a sitting target.
 (And I bet the DRs hated being ordered to lay their bikes down.)

-Here are three images of Candians who were in both world wars from start to finish, and whose role is sometimes overshadowed by their North American neighbours.
+Here are three images of Candians who were in both world wars from start to finish, and whose role is sometimes overshadowed by their northern neighbours.

 The bike’s obviously from Milwaukee but these lads are training in British Columbia.